-The age, size, and foraging experience of the sea lion may dictate the materials they become entangled in, and therefore the outcome of the entanglement [9,67,68].
+The age, size, and foraging experience of the sea lion may dictate the materials they become entangled in, and therefore the outcome and observability of the entanglement [9,67,68].
 The high proportion of entangled Steller juveniles exhibiting flashers and rubber bands may be a function of their age: rubber bands may be too small to entangle a large adult, and flasher entanglement is a sign of a risky foraging behavior - depredating salmon troll fisheries.
 The small number of unidentifiable entangling materials on juveniles may be because of their smaller size, which causes the material to sit on the surface of the skin where it can be easily identified.
 This may also explain the large number of unidentifiable entangling materials on adult males, whose considerable seasonal growth [69] could have caused entanglements to bury deep into the flesh where they are not readily observed [61].
 Age and body size therefore impact both the entangling materials an individual is likely to encounter, and the severity of the wound caused by that entanglement.

 Entanglement may also have an impact on pinniped life history and population dynamics.
-Most California sea lions migrate away from our survey area to their breeding grounds to the south during June and July, but the few animals that stayed during those months exhibited a much higher entanglement rate than in other months.
-It is therefore possible that entangled individuals were prevented from migrating because of restrictions imposed by the greater energy expenditure associated with entanglement [58,59] or compromised body condition.
+Most California sea lions migrate away from our survey area to their breeding grounds to the south during June and July, but the few animals that stayed in our survey area during those months exhibited a much higher entanglement rate than in other months, largely driving the high overall rate of entanglement seen for California sea lions (Fig 5).
+In our study area, it is possible that entangled male California sea lions observed in the summer months chose not to migrate to their breeding grounds due to compromised body condition caused by entanglement, which would likely also compromise their ability to establish and hold a breeding territory.
+This confirms that counts of entangled individuals taken from non-rookery sites only during the summer months might be useful as an index of change in entanglement occurrence but cannot be used to predict population-wide or annual average entanglement rates without other sources of data.
 Even for individuals that did arrive at their breeding grounds, entanglement could impact their reproductive success.
-Entangled nursing female northern fur seals spent longer at sea, weaned smaller pups, and abandoned their pups more frequently than unentangled females [61,70].
-However, records of three entangled female California sea lions successfully weaning pups in Los Islotes, Baja California [16] demonstrate that the impacts of entanglement on all aspects of pinniped population dynamics are poorly understood.
+In Alaska, entangled nursing female northern fur seals spent longer at sea, weaned smaller pups, and abandoned their pups more frequently than unentangled females [61,70].
+However, records of three entangled female California sea lions successfully weaning pups in Los Islotes, Baja California [16] and our observation of at least one entangled Steller sea lion female nursing a pup demonstrate that the impacts of entanglement on all aspects of pinniped population dynamics, especially long-term impacts, are poorly understood.